Rahul3Dev/Git-demo/README.md

-# Git-demo
+nrf45rrki# Git-demo
 This is for education purpose.
 <br>
-Author - Saurav Dev
+Author - Saurav Dev(Education)